enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-i/setting-up-tween.md

 local Tween = TweenService:Create(partVar, info, propertyTable)
 Tween:Play()
 ```
 In the above code, the Tween setup is missing a variable.
-The missing Tween variable is ???.
+The missing Tween variable is... ???.

 - propertyTable
 - TweenInfo